Euro zone business growth at four-year high

 "This upbeat survey about the European economy fell short on one important aspect though: inflation," said Bert Colijn at ING.
 "The survey indicated that despite the strongest output growth and job creation since early 2011, there was still no sign of inflationary pressures."

-Even with the ECB injecting 60 billion euros a month of new money through its bond-buying program since March to support growth and inflation, prices rose only 0.1 percent last month.
-It is expected to expand the program in December.
+Even with the ECB injecting 60 billion euros a month of new money through its bond-buying programme since March to support growth and inflation, prices rose only 0.1 percent last month.
+It is expected to expand the programme in December.
+[ECILT/EU]

 With firms cutting prices for a second month, Markit's Composite Flash Purchasing Managers' Index EUPMCF=ECI, based on surveys of thousands of companies and seen as a good guide to growth, jumped to a more than four-year high of 54.4 from October's 53.9.